 There are lots of opportunities for safe and legal off-road motorcycling in North Yorkshire.
-The mis-use of these machines can be extremely dangerous.
+The mis-use of these machines can be dangerous and illegal.

 If you drive your trial bike, mini-moto, quad bike or similar off-road vehicle on the road it must have the following: